Membership & Charges

 Graduate students or any category of Fellow, are automatically members of the Common Room.

-At the successful completion of the probation period, staff will be eligible to apply for membership of the Common Room for the duration of their appointment.
+At the successful completion of the probation period, employees of Wolfson College will be eligible to apply for membership of the Common Room for the duration of their appointment.

-This is only available to past members of Wolfson College, Oxford and Darwin College, Cambridge.
-Please complete the form for Common Room Membership and return it to the Common Room Administrator.
+This is available to past members of Wolfson College, Oxford and Darwin College, Cambridge.
+Please complete form A for Common Room Membership and return it to the Common Room Administrator.